 This question ranks amongst the most asked questions about blood glucose meters, with several people sharing their experiences.
 These two experiences particularly piqued our interest.

 1. Wrong test with low battery!

-“I have been noticing the low battery indication on my meter for a few weeks.
+“I have noticed the low battery indication on my meter for a few weeks.
 I took a reading today, and it was 196, with nothing new in my diet or medications (for comparison, the most I’ve ever seen before I started eating low carb was 160).

 I panicked slightly and took two additional readings (182 and 178).
 Still excessive.
 By the way, I don’t have any mania, shakiness, drowsiness, or lethargy symptoms.
-I hurried to the store to get a new battery, returned, and rechecked my blood sugar within 15 minutes.
-Only to get 113. “
+I hurried to the store to get a new battery, returned it, and rechecked my blood sugar within 15 minutes.
+Only to reach 113. “

 2. Always get new batteries for your meters!

 “My meter was giving me some odd test results recently.
 My test results ranged from 112 to the middle 300s over a few days, but my nutrition and other aspects of my routine have remained the same.
 However, I was still staring back at the numbers.”